CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Methodology

-Motivated by the observed layer-wise heterogeneity in algorithmic suitability, we propose the CKA-Guided Modular Quantization Framework, whose overall pipeline is illustrated in Algorithm~\ref{alg:cka_guided} and Figure~\ref{main_architecture}.
+Motivated by the observed layer-wise heterogeneity in algorithmic suitability, we propose CALM, whose overall pipeline is illustrated in Algorithm~\ref{alg:cka_guided} and Figure~\ref{main_architecture}.
 The core objective of this framework is to allow each layer to select the quantization method that best preserves its representational structure, rather than enforcing a single homogeneous strategy across the entire model.
 The proposed framework consists of three main stages.

 First, we construct a candidate pool composed of multiple Post-Training Quantization (PTQ) algorithms, such as GPTQ, AWQ, and SmoothQuant.
-This pool introduces algorithmic diversity, enabling the framework to flexibly handle heterogeneous weight distributions and activation outliers across different layers.
+While SpinQuant shows high accuracy, we exclude it from the candidate pool to avoid its rotation-based inference overhead, ensuring zero additional latency.

 Second, we decouple an $L$-layer LLM into $L$ independent modules.
 For each layer $l$, all quantization methods in the candidate pool are individually applied, producing multiple quantized candidates for that layer.